Where Content Marketing Actually Begins

 In over a decade now, there’s been so much talk about content marketing, content development, content writing, etc. Many companies and individuals have woken up to the realities of its benefits, while some are still struggling to master the concept and their use of it.

 It is all about marketing, though taking a different approach from the traditional marketing style.
 In this case, you create and share free “contents” as a way of attracting an audience to your products/services, and the aim is to convert this audience into loyal customers.

 The big question, however, is, “Where does content marketing actually begin?”

-In the content marketing arena, it is commonly said that, “Content is king.”
+In the content marketing arena, it is commonly said that “Content is king.”
 I would personally argue against that, though it depends on the perspective from which we look.
-But even if content is the king in this kingdom of content marketing, there are, nevertheless, KINGMAKERS.
-These are fundamentals for a successful content marketing.
+But even if content is king in this kingdom of content marketing, there are, nevertheless, KINGMAKERS.
+These are fundamentals for successful content marketing.

 It Begins With The “WHAT”